Network Infrastructure · UPS Selection Guide

 350VA · 600VA · 120V or 230V · to 50°C

-Wall, DIN rail, or flat mount for network equipment installed on open backboards and wall panels.
+For wall-mounted network devices with no cabinet — the only platform that mounts directly to a backboard.
+Wall, DIN-rail, or flat mount for equipment on open backboards and panels.
 Fanless — no noise, no moving parts.
 LiFePO₄ battery for the life of the installation.

 Engineering considerations